-When American #77 went into the Pentagon about an hour later, it was only a matter of minutes before the F-14s were buzzing over our Georgetown hotel.
+When American #77 went into the Pentagon about an hour later, it was only a few minutes before the F-14s buzzed over our Georgetown hotel.

-I went outside and saw people hustling up the sidewalk and noticed the military had come out on the street.
+I went outside, saw people hustling up the sidewalk, and noticed the military had come out on the street.
 A military Humvee stationed at every corner in Georgetown.
 This doesn’t happen in America.

 Get Out Of Washington